Click Images below to enlarge and start slide show

 Below: Rev. Canon Ray Hubble and Sqd.
 Ldr.
 Simpson lay a wreath at the war memorial.

-The Squadron, with the air cadets, then marched with their Squadron Standard under armed escort, the short distance to a private reception and light lunch at the village hall, which was originally the Officers' Mess for the WW1 flying school.
+The Squadron, with the air cadets, then marched with their Squadron Standard under armed escort, the short distance to a private reception and light lunch at the village hall, which was originally the YMCA Concert Hall for the WW1 flying school.

 Village Hall Chairman, Michael Husband, gave a short speech to welcome the guests, including Lord and Lady Montagu, and the Rt.
 Hon.
 Dr Julian Lewis MP.